Empower girls with the Menstrual Hygiene Management Education Guide

 "

-What excites me about our MHM Education Guide is that girls and trainers were at the centre of its development.
-The stories and characters of the Guide were inspired by their real life experiences and everything was tested with their involvement - that's why it's so impactful!
+What is great about the MHM Education Guide is that girls and trainers were at the centre of its development.
+The stories and characters of the Guide were inspired by their real-life experiences, and everything was tested with their involvement - that's why it's so effective!

-Ina Jurga, Head of Education Programmes at WASH United
+Ina Jurga, Lead Menstrual Health & Hygiene at WASH United

 70%